ChrisRM/material-theme-jetbrains/README.md

 ### Material Status File Colors

-Since the latest releases Jetbrains removed the *File Status colors* from the Color Schemes and set it inside **Version Control** -> **File Status Colors**.
-However doing so removed the customability of the file status colors from the custom color schemes.
+Since the latest releases, Jetbrains removed the *File Status colors* from the Color Schemes and set it inside **Version Control** -> **File Status Colors**.
+However, doing so removed the customabizability of the file status colors from the custom color schemes.
 This feature brings it back.

 You can find the settings to set the file colors under **Colors and Fonts** -> **Material File Colors**.
 Of course, this is *per color scheme*, not *per theme*, so please take this into consideration.

 **Note**: This feature conflicts with the **File Status Colors** IDE feature.
-Therefore it is highly preferrable to use the **Material File Colors** for all file colors based customizations.
-If you prefer to use IDE's settings instead, be aware that bugs could occur that I didn't take into consideration.
+Therefore, it is highly preferrable to use the **Material File Colors** for all file colors based customizations.
+If you prefer to use the IDE's settings instead, be aware that bugs could occur that I didn't take into consideration.

 **Note 2**: This feature is modifying the IDE, meaning that removing/disabling the feature will keep these colors in place even after restarting the IDE.
 For a complete cleanup, you will need to delete the **@_user_Darcula.icls** file from inside the colors settings directory.